datastax/dsbulk/changelog/README.md

 - [improvement] DAT-367: Detect writetime variable when unloading.
 - [new feature] DAY-364: Ability to unload timestamps as units since an epoch.
 - [improvement] DAT-308: Relax constraints on queries for the Count workflow.
+- [improvement] DAT-316: JsonNodeToUDTCodec should allow a Json array input.

 ### 1.2.0